 While obesity is clearly associated with RA at disease onset, it carries prognostic implications throughout the disease trajectory.
-As well as leading to a pro-inflammatory state, factors such as the use of corticosteroids as well as inactivity due to disease burden, can further contribute to increased BMI and the cardio-metabolic comorbidities [3], highlighting the need to address BMI as part of the management of RA.
-More work is therefore required in this field, particularly with a view to using BMI as a guide for optimal management in these patients.
+Factors including corticosteroids and inactivity due to disease burden, can further contribute to increased BMI and cardio-metabolic comorbidities [3], highlighting the need to address BMI as part of RA management.
+More work is therefore required in this field, particularly with a view to using BMI to guide management.

 Strengths and Limitations

-Our study is strengthened by the fact it uses “real-life” data from multiple countries, therefore representative of a broad patient demographic as well as management practices.
-The database comprises longitudinal follow-up over time, enabling factors including patient characteristics, DAS and components, and medication-use to be monitored and analysed over time.
-We were also able to determine DAS28 and EULAR response outcomes for patients taking a broad range of RA drugs, as well as being able to stratify analyses by early and established RA.
+Our study is strengthened by the use of “real-life” data from multiple countries, representative of a broad patient demographic and management practices.
+The database comprises longitudinal follow-up, enabling patient characteristics, DAS28 and components, and medication-use to be monitored and analysed over time.
+We were able to determine DAS28 and EULAR response outcomes for patients taking a broad range of RA drugs, and stratify analyses by early and established RA.

-Our study was limited by multiple factors.
-Firstly, this is a retrospective observational cohort study and therefore correlation does not equal causality.
-Associations between BMI and response to csDMARD therapy are not necessarily causal in nature, i.e. increased BMI does not necessarily lead directly to a given response to therapy.
+Our study had several limitations.
+Firstly, this is a retrospective observational cohort study and therefore associations between BMI and response to csDMARD therapy are not necessarily causal in nature, i.e. increased BMI does not necessarily lead directly to a given response to therapy.

-Furthermore, real-life data comes with limitations, in this case, a high incidence of missing data which greatly reduced the number of eligible subjects.
+Furthermore, real-life data comes with limitations, in this case, a high incidence of missing data which greatly reduced sample size.
 Subjects were only included if they had data recorded at each of the three timepoints (baseline visit, 6 months and 12 months).
-Due to inconsistencies in the recording of data and extent of missing variables, it was deemed inappropriate to use imputation to account for the amount of missing data in the subjects who were excluded from the study.
-Inaccuracies in data-recording may also arise which are difficult to correct due to the multi-national nature of the dataset.
-This is exemplified by the symptom duration for patients with early RA, with a mean of 3.91 years.
-This is longer than would be expected for patients with early disease, and could be due to a number of factors include inaccurate data-recording, but also regional variations in early RA diagnostic and management pathways.
+Due to inconsistencies in the recording of data and extent of missing variables, it was deemed inappropriate to use imputation to account for the missing data in excluded individuals.
+Possible inaccuracies in data-recording are difficult to correct due to the multi-national nature of the dataset.
+However, comparison of the study sample to all country-specific METEOR registrants at this time did not reveal differences in age and gender in the registrant group, and no significant differences between prevalence of BMI categories.
+Symptom duration for patients with eRA was a mean of 3.91 years, longer than would be expected for patients with early disease.
+This could be due to numerus factors including inaccurate data-recording, but also regional variations in early RA diagnostic and management pathways.
+DAS28 was calculated differently based on the available data.
+It was not possible because of anonymisation to obtain complete DAS28 component scores for all included participants.
+This may lead to bias but, as not unidirectional, is unlikely to influence the results significantly.

+Missing data included dosing and duration data for most drugs, including corticosteroids, meaning we were unable to account for these.
+However, we attempted to overcome these limitations by including only those countries with complete baseline and follow-up data at 6 and 12 months, and performing sensitivity analyses for corticosteroid use, despite lack of dosing data.
+We were also unable to account for sequential DMARD use, due to having only 12 months of data.
+In a study of extended duration, this is something we would wish to explore.

-Another major limitation of this study, particularly in patients with estRA, is the co-prescription of a bDMARD with a csDMARD in most of the cohort.
+Many patients with estRA were co-prescribed a bDMARD with a csDMARD.
 Due to the low numbers of patients with estRA on just csDMARD therapy, it would not have been possible to exclude patients with bDMARDs.
-Results on the associations between bDMARD therapy and remission outcomes in patients with estRA in this cohort are reported elsewhere [42].
+Results on the associations between bDMARD therapy and remission outcomes in patients with estRA are reported elsewhere [42] and form part of ongoing work.
+Initial results demonstrate obesity to be associated with delayed response to -mab tumour necrosis factor-inhibitors, with no change in response to etanercept with varying BMI.